This post may contain affiliate links for which I earn a commission. Read myย disclosure page here.

-These homemade Cranberry Dark Chocolate Granola Bars are packed with superfoods – whole oats, hemp seeds, and pepitas.
-Keep these in the freezer for easy grab-and-go snacks during the holiday rush for a healthy energy boost!
+These homemade Cranberry Dark Chocolate Granola Bars are loaded with wholesome ingredients like whole oats, hemp seeds, and pepitas.

 I first came across Neli’s blog a few months ago and was completely hooked by her Apple Almond Cake recipe.
 I instantly knew I’d love her recipes because all of my favorite baking ingredients were used in her cake.
 When I found out she was having a baby boy, I felt another connection to her- I have a 15-month-old toddler at home and still remember the overwhelming emotion of bringing that tiny 6-pound bundle home last August.